mini-demand-side-platform/ml-training/README.md

 ![Build](https://github.com/mini-demand-side-platform/ml-training/workflows/build/badge.svg)
 # ML Training
-This is the machine learning training moudle in the [mini-demand-side-platform](https://github.com/mini-demand-side-platform/mini-demand-side-platform).
+This is the machine learning training module of the [mini-demand-side-platform](https://github.com/mini-demand-side-platform/mini-demand-side-platform).

 It trains the  click-through-rate (CTR) prediction model using historical data with [custom feature store service](https://github.com/mini-demand-side-platform/feature-store).
 Check the [notebooks](https://github.com/mini-demand-side-platform/research), if you want to see more detail of the modeling process.